Wt::Mail connect to remote SMTP Server

 For example, it could take the address of a server and credentials in the Mailbox constructor; or read a preferences file such that it could be configured across different deployment environments.

-Updated by Wim Dumon over 7 years ago
+Updated by Wim Dumon about 8 years ago

 We recommend that you install a 'smart host' mailer on localhost, that does the forwarding to the external mail server.
 Then you can use a mailer that support authentication, certificates, retransmissions, ... and all other nice features that you can expect from a full-featured mailer.